TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 ### Phase 1

-* Composer installer for Content Blocks
+* ✓ Composer installer for Content Blocks
 * Validation of editing interface YAML
-* Extend tt_content with a field content_block
+* ✓ Extend tt_content with a field content_block
-* Use Flexforms and XML blob to store data
+* ✓ Use Flexforms and XML blob to store data
     * or eventually and individual use of the FormEngine
-* Generate TSConfig
+* ✓ Generate TSConfig
-* Generate TypoScript
+* ✓ Generate TypoScript

+**In order to try it out, you need the registration API.** See instructions here: https://github.com/TYPO3-Initiatives/content-block-registration-api

 ### Phase 2